bcurran3/ChocolateyPackages/solarwinds-take-control-teamviewer/readme.md

 * This program is updated semi-frequently.
 The download URL in this package will always download the latest version.
 Versions of the program released after this package will fail checksums.
 If you get an error installing this package please try --ignore-checksums and open a GitHub Issue requesting the package to be updated.
 * At some point in the future this package will be setup for creation by Auto Update (when I figure it out).
 * Uninstall via Control Panel.
+AutoUninstall causes a prompt.
 I will update this package with an uninstall script in the future.

 ***